1. Home

 require valid-user

-Once all this is done, you will now have a second password needed to access your wp-admin, thus reducing malicious login attempts through this avenue.
+Once you have done all this, you will now have a second password required to access your wp-admin, thereby reducing malicious login attempts via this route.

-To secure the xmlrpc and wplogin pages, you will need to edit the .htaccess at the root of your hosting instead and add the following lines before the “#Begin wordpress” section
+To secure the xmlrpc and wplogin pages, you will need to edit the .htaccess file at the root of your hosting and add the following lines before the “#Begin wordpress” section:

 ErrorDocument 401 default